 Insects and Vegan Principles

-First, most insects are what has been described as r-selected reproducers.
-They do not care that much about individuals – they work on a “weight of numbers” strategy.
+1. Insects’ own lifecycle works on a numbers game – individuals don’t really count.
+What matters is species success.
+Insects are an example of what can be described as r-selected reproducers.
 In other words, insects have many offspring and invest little care in those offspring.
 If enough are created, then most can die so long as enough survive to maintain the species.
-So, I suggest that our duty is to the species, not the individual.

 The reason we might worry about many animals is that their form of sentience entails an internal awareness of, and personal relationship with, themselves and other members of their species.
 They can have emotions, motivations, preferences, attachments and so on.
 Such rich inner lives means they matter in and of themselves and they matter enough that for them, justice matters.